alec-ng/portfolio-blog/src/components/scrapbook-editor/docs/README.md

 | plugins               | list of plugins you want to work with in editor mode or need to render according to `pageData`       | []                         | yes                                             |
 | showPluginDescription | show descriptive text beside plugins in editor mode                                                  | boolean                    | default `true`                                  |
 | verticalBlockMargin   | y-axis margin used on all canvas block elements during read only mode                                | text                       | default `'20px'`                                |

+### Roadmap

+- Remove depedency on bootstrap-react
+- Implement native HTML5 form validation on attributes
+- Support all HTML5 input attributes in attribute definitions, such as "min", "max", etc